wp-plugins/bulletproof-security/readme.txt

 What's New in .47.2

-* Automatic htaccess file updating on upgrade installation
+* .47.2 Automatic .htaccess file updating on upgrade installation added
 * No need to reactivate BulletProof Modes when upgrading
+* .47.2 New htaccess security filter added automatically during upgrade
-* New .htaccess security filter added automatically during upgrade
+* .47.3 New htaccess security filter added automatically during upgrade
+* .47.3 Deny All protection automatically activated for BPS Master /htaccess folder
 * WP Dashboard Alerts - Root and wp-admin htaccess file checks
-* Lithuanian Language Translation by Vincent G from Host1Free.com
 * Enjoy!